 How the salon suite model works

 Renting a salon suite is like renting an office or an apartment.
-It involves entering a contract with the salon owner who leases/rents the workstation and booth to independent stylists.
-In this type of arrangement, you own the cosmetology business but you are not an employee of the salon owner.
+It involves entering into a contract with the salon owner, who leases or rents the workstation and booth to independent stylists.
+In this type of arrangement, you own the cosmetology business, but you are not an employee of the salon owner.
 According to the law, you are a self-employed independent contractor.

-A stylist must pay a monthly rental fee to the salon owner in exchange for space, but not your hard earned money you make from your customers.
+A stylist must pay a monthly rental fee to the salon owner in exchange for space, but not the hard-earned money you make from your customers.
 The stylist oversees buying other products and items necessary for the business.
-Some stylist also sells styling products to their clients to supplement their income.
+Some stylists also sell styling products to their clients to supplement their income.

 The Pros